svenkreiss/svenkreiss.github.io/content/pelican-jsmath.md

 )
 ```

-If you are converting a plugin from pelican-plugins repository, move your files
+If you are converting a plugin from the pelican-plugins repository, move your files
 into a folder, here `pelican_jsmath`, and add a `setup.py` file.
 That's it.
 You can submit it to pypi if you want, but you can also tell people to install
 directly from Github using